 For those seeking a high dosage of spirulina, tablets aren’t going to cut it.
 The powder-based spirulina supplement from Viva Naturals is grown in the United States, and the powder is independently tested for purity.

-Add to this the fact that you can calibrate your dosage as low or as high as you’d like, and you’ve got all the makings of a top pick.
+Add to this the fact that you can calibrate your dosage as low or as high as you’d like, and you’ve got all the makings of a great pick.